ahlim0m/tylernakamura.github.io/_posts/2016-06-01-sym-link-for-_posts-in-jekyll.markdown

 categories: Jekyll sym link _posts posts
 ---

-Often when creating a new Jekyll post, I often need to cd into the _posts folder.
+When creating a new Jekyll post, I often need to cd into the _posts folder.
-Jekyll, preceded all directory names with an '_'
-For example, note that the contents of this jekyll site are often preceded with an underscore.
+You will notice that a Jekyll project precedes names with an '_' For example, note that the contents of this simple Jekyll site:

 ```bash
 .